-You may specialize in one of two tracks: Literature or Creative Writing.
-Students in the Literature concentration study masterpieces of American, British and World literature through survey courses as well as special topics courses that cover everything from Arthurian legends to contemporary novels.
-Through working closely with an outstanding faculty of teacher-scholars, students can learn how to read and analyze literary works, how to engage in dialogue about literary theory and criticism and how to produce insightful arguments.
-Students in the Creative Writing concentration study literary works as models and inspiration.
-You will learn to write poetry, fiction, creative nonfiction and drama that speak with an original voice.
+Students pursuing a degree in English study masterpieces of American, British and World literature through survey courses as well as special topics courses that cover everything from Arthurian legends to contemporary novels.
+Through working closely with an outstanding faculty of teacher-scholars, students can learn how to read and analyze literary works, how to engage in dialogue about literary theory and criticism and how to produce original, insightful arguments.
+Their coursework will culminate in the development of a project suitable for presentation at a literary studies conference.

 • Library science

 YHC professors will work closely to mentor you in the reading and writing process and help answer questions along the way.
 You will have the opportunity to publish your own creative work in the College's literary magazine, The Corn Creek Review, and to participate in groups such as the English Majors Organization (EMO), which sponsors professionalization workshops and gives you opportunities to share your love of the written word with others.
 Our Visiting Writers series enables you to discuss literary works with the authors directly.

 Students are able to add on initial certification while completing a bachelor's degree in English.
 In addition to the degree with certification program, a post-baccalaureate program is available for those already holding a bachelor's-level degree to pursue a certification area in English.
 These certifications may be completed in three semesters.
 Find out more about the Teacher Preparation Program at YHC.